-HAVING been disagreeably fascinated by the mishaps of this discreditable Screw, we may state, with whatever satisfaction it is possible to feel, that she has at last left Lisbon to pursue her voyage towards Australia.
-During a month in the Tagus, her crew were describing daily.
-Nine had described on masse, some of the petty officers included.
+Having been disagreeably fascinated by the mishaps of this discreditable Screw, we may state, with whatever satisfaction it is possible to feel, that she has at last left Lisbon to pursue her voyage towards Australia.
+During a month in the Tagus, her ever were deserting daily-Nine had deserted en masse, some of the petty officers included.
 Portuguese sailors were shipped, although no officer on board understood their language.
-Spirits were sinuggled on board almost every night, and the natural consequence was drunk encess and violence among the crew, resulting in downright mutiny and bloodshed.
+Spirits were smuggled on board almost every night, and the natural consequence was drunkenness and violence among the erew, resulting in downright mutiny and bloodshed.

-When the Tagus steamer left Lisbon, about sixty passengers remained there, of whom a great number wore compelled by sheer necessity to continue their voyage in the Melbourne.
-Many had spont all their money, and were even obliged to sell their watches, and some their clothes.

-According to the report on the sanitary state of the Melbourne after the repairs she had undergone at Lisbon, addressed to the British Consul by the medical officers of H.M.S.
+When the Tagus steamer left Lisbon, about sixty passengers remained there, of whom a great number were compelled by sheer necessity to continue their voyage in the Melbourne.
+Many had spent all their money, and were even obliged to sell their watches, and some their addressed to the British Consul by the medical officers of H.M.S.
 Inflexible, and dated only two days before the departure of the Melbourne, it appears that "additional light and ventilation in the steerage had been obtained, the berths of the crew under the forecastle had been improved, but were 'still' (says the report) deficient in cleanliness."
 We must quote a passage of this report, of some importance, when we consider that it is dated only two days before the Melbourne went to sea again for tropical latitudes.

-"With reference to our report to Captain Woolridge of the 28th October, we beg to state, that in saying there was ample accommodation on board for the crew, &c.,' we had it in view that a considerable number of the men should be removed from the place assigned to them and berthed between decks.
+With reference to our report to Captain Woolridge of the 28th October, we beg to state, that in saying there was 'ample accommodation on board for the crew, &c.,' we had it in view that a considerable number of the men should be removed from the place assigned to them and berthed between decks.
 In conclusion, while we are ready to acknowledge that much has been done, we beg to state that in our opinion a good deal yet remains to be done in the way of cleanliness and dryness, and we trust that due attention will be paid to our former suggestions respecting the full use of the skylights and windsails on every available occasion, as the utmost care will be required to render the sanitary state of the ship satisfactory, owing to the defective arrangements between decks; and especially that the undue crowding, which in our opinion originally existed, will not again be attempted or permitted.
 We have the honour to be, Sir, your most obedient servants,